moabe84/solvation_free_energy/README.md

 **Step 5:**

-A Graph Convolutional Network model is trained on the reference dataset using the [DeepChem package](https://deepchem.io/) and "GraphConvolutionalModel_DeepChem.ipynb" script.
+A Graph Convolutional Network model is trained on the reference dataset using the "GraphConvolutionalModel_DeepChem.ipynb" script and [DeepChem package](https://deepchem.io/).